 I can switch between QBO accounts faster than changing company files in QBE.
-I also have the fastest Internet bandwidth available in my area (300+ Mbps with Cox).
+I also have the fastest Internet bandwidth available in my area (1 Gbps with Cox).

 Access to Backups

-ChronoBooks 3rd party app can continuously back up QBO data and restore a company to any time since being backed up.
+ChronoBooks 3rd party app can continuously do a backup of QBO data and restore a company to any time since being backed up.
 You can also copy one company over to another.